dfkaye/simplegraph/README.md

 simplegraph
 ============

-Makes a simple graph structure (used to be "simple-graph")
+Makes a *fairly* simple graph structure (used to be "simple-graph")

-[13 DEC 13] *adding a root property, and some parent detail for re-assigning the root when attached or detached*

 Thanks to Ferry Boender
 -----------------------